Preselection Bandits: Experiments

-In this section, we investigate the performance of the TRCB algorithm (Algorithm \ref{algo_explore_exploit}) as well as the CBR algorithm (Algorithm \ref{algo_racing}) on synthetic data for some specific scenarios, while providing further scenarios in the supplementary material. \paragraph{Restricted Pre-Bandit problem} First, we analyze the empirical regret growth with varying time horizon $\timehorizon$ for the restricted Pre-Bandit problem.
-We consider the case $\items=10,$ $\pullnumber=3$, and time horizons $\timehorizon\in \{ i \cdot 2000\}_{i=1}^{5}.$ The score parameters $\skill=(\skill_i)_{i\in [\items]}$ are drawn uniformly at random from the $\items$-simplex, i.e., without a restriction on their minimal value and thus allowing $\skillmin$ to be infinitesimal.
-The left plot in Figure \ref{fig:regretanalysis} provides the performance of our algorithms together with some algorithms for the DAS problem (see Supplement \ref{sec:further_exp} for more information on these).
+First, we analyze the empirical regret growth with varying time horizon $\timehorizon$ for the restricted Pre-Bandit problem.
+We consider the case $\items=10,$ $\pullnumber=3$, and time horizons $\timehorizon\in \{ i \cdot 2000\}_{i=1}^{5}.$ The degree of preciseness is $\gamma=1$ throughout, and the score parameters $\skill=(\skill_i)_{i\in [\items]}$ are drawn uniformly at random from the $\items$-simplex, i.e., without a restriction on their minimal value and thus allowing $\skillmin$ to be infinitesimal.
+The left plot in Figure \ref{fig:regretanalysis} provides the performance of our algorithms together with some algorithms for the DAS problem (see Section \ref{sec:further_exp} in the supplement for more information on these).

 For the algorithms of the DAS problem, the best arm is set to be the no-choice option, thereby putting (most of) them in the advantageous position of knowing a priori one element of the optimal subset.
 Nevertheless, only TS-Oracle, with the advantage of knowing the best arm a priori, is able to slightly outperform TRCB in this scenario, whereas all other algorithms are distinctly outperformed by TRCB.